J-1 OPI FAQs

 An Advisory OPI is an oral proficiency interview that is completed by an ACTFL trained interviewer within his/her own academic institution for internal purposes and according to ACTFL testing protocol and professional standards.

 The test is scheduled on a rolling basis.
-Once you complete registration and send payment, an interviewer will contact you and schedule an in-person or Skype appointment.
+Once you complete registration and send payment, an interviewer will contact you and schedule an in-person or virtual appointment.

 Please immediately contact the interviewer who scheduled your exam.
 Cancellations made within 48 hours of the appointment cannot be refunded.